Richard's Things: Reception

 American film critic Janet Maslin wrote "if it does nothing else, the film illustrates what dire trouble an actress [Liv Ullmann] can land in when she works with a director with no understanding of her talents; the love affair between the two women is depicted with the dullest of good taste, so little is known about their grand passion; the key feature of the romance seems to be jealousy rather than sex."

 Critic David Denby called the film "a patch of dreariness."
 He went on to highlight that Liv Ullmann "keeps a look of glassy, dull respectability on her face, relieved by some of the most actressy bits of business she's ever done; she is so solemn that she turns the woman's lesbian affair into a penance."
-Kate Rushin of Gay Community News was disappointed with the film writing, "sex isn't the only thing the film promises and doesn't deliever; questions of truth, deception, obsession and love are raised and then dropped; the tensions build and the film goes on for an hour and 45 minutes, as tantalizing, and unsatisfying, as the women's affair."
+Kate Rushin of Gay Community News was disappointed with the film writing, "sex isn't the only thing the film promises and doesn't deliver; questions of truth, deception, obsession and love are raised and then dropped; the tensions build and the film goes on for an hour and 45 minutes, as tantalizing, and unsatisfying, as the women's affair."

 Film critic Michael Lasky opined that "although there are expected flashes of intelligence, they are about as effective in bringing some substance to this well-acted dirge as a book of matches would be in illuminating the entire Opera House."
 David Parkinson from Radio Times was not impressed with the film commenting that the film was a "misfiring adaptation of Frederic Raphael's novel; nobody is helped by the turgid screenplay."

 Robert Hatch of The Nation stated that "since the love affair is handled with a delicacy that is almost prudish, the viewer is left with nothing to do but gaze upon the ladies as through a plate glass window."
 Film critic Vincent Canby wryly asked: "Has Miss Ullmann ever given a decent performance in a film not directed by Ingmar Bergman?
 If so, I haven't seen it."
 He went on to say that in this film "she's giving one of those dreadfully self-conscious, 'Great Lady' performances in which the star has all sorts of numbing opportunities to look brave, noble, bereaved, angry and confused."